ePinonIV/ENG220_MATLAB_PROJECTS/README.md

 # ENG220_MATLAB_PROJECTS
-### This repository to be used for in class MATLAB work
+### Class Assignment 6 11/5/24
+- Uploaded matlab file and results document showing completion of class assignment 6 demonstrating the use of python in MATLAB